Bylaws of the Libertarian Party of Nevada

-Section 2.
-Dues-paying Membership: Any resident of Nevada shall be considered a dues-paying member of the LPN provided they: A. Already qualify as a general member under Section 1, B. and have donated at least sixty dollars ($60) in monetary or in-kind contributions to the LPN in the past 365 days.
+B. and have donated at least twenty-five dollars ($25) in monetary or in-kind contributions to the LPN in the past 365 days.

 Section 1.
 The LPN shall hold a LPN State Convention (hereafter referred to as “Convention”) in even-numbered years for the purpose of choosing Candidates for Public Office as well as whatever other business deemed necessary and proper.
 This includes, but is not limited to, amending bylaws, choosing delegates to the Libertarian Party National Convention, and filling vacancies in the Executive Committee.
 This convention shall take place before the beginning date for a minor political party to file its list of candidates with the Nevada Secretary of State’s office.
 If the beginning date for a minor political party to file its list of candidates with the Secretary of State is prior to February 1 of the even-numbered year, then the Convention may be held up to 60 days before the first date to file even if that moves the Convention to the previous year.